exograd/erl-cmdline/doc/handbook.md

 obtain a human-readable error message from an error reason.

 ## Processing
-The `cmdline:process/3` and `cmdline:process/4` fonctions can be use to parse command line arguments and handle help and errors in one step.
+The `cmdline:process/2` and `cmdline:process/3` fonctions can be use to parse command line arguments and handle help and errors in one step.

 These functions are called the same way as parsing functions.
 On success, they